 Career Planning and Networking

 The Lab arranges mentorship and career planning conversations with alumni and outside practitioners, and creates opportunities for students to grow their professional network.
-Our "Urban Exchange," an annual speed networking event hosted in partnership with the Canadian Urban Institute, has connected Munk students with over 100 urban policy professionals across the Greater Toronto region.
+Our annual speed networking event has connected Munk students with over 100 urban policy professionals across the Greater Toronto region.
+And our new mentorship program has helped students cultivate meaningful relationships with more than two dozen leaders in the field.Learn more